mvolkmann/blog/src/swift/Localization.md

     .environment(\.locale, .init(identifier: "la"))
 ```

-where `la` is replaced by a language abbreviation such as `fr` for French.
+where `la` is replaced by a language abbreviation such as `en` for English
+or a combination of a language and region abbreviation such as `en-US`.

-## Simulator Locale
+## Simulator and Device Locale

-To select a locale in the Simulator:
+To select a locale in the Simulator or on a device:

 - Open the Settings app.
 - Select General.